 While these symptoms don’t only affect men, more men than women report having these symptoms.
 Actually, fewer than 30 percent of women report having chest pain or discomfort prior to their heart attacks, and 43 percent report having no chest pain at all.

 Other symptoms associated with a cardiac event include:

 In addition to or in spite of the symptoms listed above, women often report having shortness of breath, the feeling of heartburn or back or jaw pain.
 National Institutes of Health research indicates that women often experience new or different physical symptoms as much as a month or more before having the heart attack.
 Even with that much time, it can be easier for women to focus on others than their own health.

-“Many times, women get busy with work, kids and life in general and they frequently minimize their symptoms,” says Brandie Williams, M.D., a cardiologist on the medical staff at Texas Health Stephenville and at Consultants in Cardiology, a Texas Health Physicians Group practice.
+“Many times, women get busy with work, kids and life in general and they frequently minimize their symptoms,” says Brandie Williams, M.D., a cardiologist on the medical staff at Texas Health Stephenville and at Texas Health Heart & Vascular Specialists, a Texas Health Physicians Group practice.
 “Therefore, they don’t seek medical care until it’s too late, so it’s very important for women to pay attention to their bodies and seek medical care if something doesn’t seem right.”